rseng/needs-love/README.md

 and documentation.
 However, sometimes the best way to learn is to have project with one or more explicit goals to accomplish.
 This is the vision behind needs-love.

+Do you have a project that needs love?
+[Tell us about it](https://forms.gle/dguHeJuQ1BW593UVA).
+We'll be adding automation to parse and render your contribution into the repository shortly!

 ## What Needs Love?

 You might feel overwhelmed or frustrated by a lack of time to finish